List of birds of Alberta

-This is a list of bird species confirmed in the Canadian province of Alberta.
-Unless otherwise noted, the list is that of Bird Checklists of the World as of June 2021.
-Of the 445 species on the list, 135 are accidental and nine were introduced to North America.
-One species is extinct and another probably is.
+Unless otherwise noted, the information provided is from the Official List of the Birds of Alberta, produced by the Alberta Bird Record Committee, which contains 438 species as of April 2023.
+Of these, 125 are accidentals, eight were introduced to Alberta, one species is extinct, and another is possibly extinct.
 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that Canadian English spellings are used and the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following tags are used to describe some categories of occurrence.